VandanS-130704/SSH-Log-Analysis-with-Splunk/README.md

 ## 🎯 Objective

-In this project, I:
+In this project:
-1. Learned how to ingest and analyze SSH logs using Splunk.
+1. I learned how to ingest and analyze SSH logs using Splunk.
-2. Detected failed and successful SSH authentication attempts.
+2. I detected failed and successful SSH authentication attempts.
-3. Identified unusual SSH activity that may indicate brute-force or unauthorized access.
+3. I identified unusual SSH activity that may indicate brute-force or unauthorized access.

 ---